-What’s the craziest thing you’ve seen on the road whilst driving in India?
+What’s the craziest thing you’ve seen on the road while driving in India?

-Sanjay: It happens often, but I would say probably people driving on the wrong side of the road.
+Sanjay: It happens often, but probably people driving on the wrong side of the road.
 Also, recently in Udaipur, I saw a public bus with about 60 people hanging onto the roof!

-A tour of Rajasthan usually requires fairly long drives.
+A tour of Rajasthan usually requires relatively long drives.
 What is your advice for enjoying these?

-Sanjay: In India, the drives are indeed quite long [between three and five hours on average], though there are always interesting things to see on the way to break it up, for example, Fatehpur Sikri from Agra to Jaipur, and the Jain temple in Ranakpur from Jodhpur to Udaipur.
+Sanjay: In India, the drives are indeed quite long [between three and five hours on average], though there are always exciting things to see on the way to break it up, for example, Fatehpur Sikri from Agra to Jaipur, and the Jain temple in Ranakpur from Jodhpur to Udaipur.
 As your driver, it’s also my responsibility to point out suitable places to stop on the way for a bathroom break or a bite to eat.
-At Indian Excursions Co, we specialise in the Rajasthan region so myself and my colleagues are well experienced in the best places to stop.
+At Indian Excursions Co, we specialise in the Rajasthan region, so my colleagues and I are well experienced in the best places to stop.

 Lastly, would you recommend Indian Excursions Co to someone wanting to visit India and why?

 Sanjay: Yes, 100%!
-The most important thing to everyone involved is delivering excellent service and the whole team work together brilliantly to do it.
-I also think our company’s vehicles are in excellent condition so are more comfortable for our guests.
+The most important thing to everyone involved is delivering excellent service, and the whole team work together brilliantly to do it.
+I also think our company’s vehicles are in excellent condition, so they are more comfortable for our guests.